 Sort of a combination of the Orpheum, Mosrite Fuzzrite and Superfuzz tones + a gritty mild fuzz at low gain settings.

 Based on the Univox Squarewave.
 Added are controls for fuzz amount, diode clipping amount (germanium and silicon switchable) and a toggle switch to take the diodes out of the circuit altogether.

 Expands greatly on the original.

-Smooth sign wave amp type tremolo that dials up to a square choppy pulse.
-Speed, Depth, Level and "Range" switch.
+Smooth sine wave amp type tremolo that dials up to a square choppy pulse.
+Speed, Depth, Level and speed "Range" switch.

 a larger range of lower gain tones that don't get dull